The Soldier's Details

 We are not able to confirm 100% the Camps recorded are correct for Bob.
 We can only estimate as there are no records.

-Bob married Christina Maud Bock and the couple were farming at Kulikup when he enlisted in August 1941.
-They had three children, sons Robert John born 1932 and James Pimlott born 1935 and a daughter whose name is unknown to us.
+Bob and Christina were farming at Kulikup when he enlisted 13 August 1941.
+They had three children, sons Robert John born 1932 and James Pimlott born 1935 and a daughter Mollie Caroline.

 - Selarang Camp Changi - Singapore